brokenintercom/ECS179-Hanafueda/ProjectDocument.md

 *Tutorial* - I created a tutorial scene that the player would read through at the beginning of the battle in order to help them understand the basic mechanics of our complex card game.
 To do this, I created multiple scenes that acted as the "slides" for the tutorial.
 Each slide would have buttons and a [slide_text_script](https://github.com/brokenintercom/ECS179-Hanafueda/blob/main/scripts/tutorial/slide_text.gd) that would emit signals whenever these buttons were pressed.
 The tutorial scene would have a [tutorial_slide_selecter](https://github.com/brokenintercom/ECS179-Hanafueda/blob/main/scripts/tutorial/tutorial_slide_selector.gd) script that would then recieve these signals and activate functions to move between the different "slides".
 The tutorial was heavily based on the camera selector from Exercise 2.

 *Help Menu* - I also created and laid out a useful Help Menu that would act as the player's on-hand reference to help ease players into the gameplay until they become more accustomed to the rules and cards.
-It's very similar to how the tutorial functions, but instead of moving through "slides", the buttons on the help menu would send signals to the [help_manager](https://github.com/brokenintercom/ECS179-Hanafueda/blob/main/scripts/help/help_manager.gd) that would toggle the visibility of each sub-menu.
+It's very similar to how the tutorial functions, but instead of moving through "slides", the buttons on the help menu would send signals to the [help_manager script](https://github.com/brokenintercom/ECS179-Hanafueda/blob/main/scripts/help/help_manager.gd) that would toggle the visibility of each sub-menu.

-I also created these assets to help the tutorial and help menu look more in theme with the board and UI, trying to make the tutorial look like a wooden message board with rough-looking signs/posters.
+I also created the assets to help the tutorial and help menu look more in theme with the board and UI, trying to make the tutorial look like a wooden message board with rough-looking signs/posters.
+Here are 2 of those assets.
 ![Tutorial Square](https://github.com/user-attachments/assets/3f351ae2-1547-4bca-a82d-d56172fc4587)
 ![small text box](https://github.com/user-attachments/assets/4c1f4b77-a678-46fa-b901-64334a9c593e)